 Morbulus: So, this is the secret lab of the legendary Dr. Viper.What's the best way to visually demonstrate that a character is a man (or woman!) or science, mad or otherwise?
 Why, with tons and tons of flasks and beakers, of course!
 These are usually crammed everywhere conceivable in the scientist's laboratory, connected with spiraling glass tubing and usually filled with bubbling colored liquids, even if an experiment isn't actually in progress, and typically it's just there to be set dressing.
 Often, it's there to be dramatically smashed during a fight scene, an experiment gone wrong, or during the Mad Scientist's transformation.
 Bonus points if the scientist has no need of such chemistry equipment, and never actually does anything with it.
 A Sub-Trope of Cow Tools.
+They're almost required to show up in a Mad Scientist Laboratory.

 Dr. Viper: Quite an eyeful, isssn't it, Morbulusss?